 Digital transformation has shown us that technology can transform nearly any process to be more efficient and streamlined.
 However, innovation sometimes comes at a cost.
 Cyberattacks are growing as fast as technological innovation, and global cybercrime costs could reach $10.5 trillion USD annually by 2025.

 That’s why it’s never been more relevant — or more critical – to take proactive steps to enhance cybersecurity at your organization.
-The good news is that technology can be leveraged to minimize risk and improve the ability to recover quickly.
+The good news is that critical event management technology can be leveraged to minimize risk and improve the ability to recover quickly.

 What’s Your Plan?